HouseTrip/housetrip.github.com/_posts/2013-09-12-monitoring-jobs.md

           .fields(:created_at)
           .sort(:created_at)
           .limit(1).first
-        staleness = earliest_job ? earliest_job[:created_at].getutc.to_id : 0
+        staleness = earliest_job ? earliest_job[:created_at].getutc.to_i : 0

         STATSD.gauge 'dj.staleness', staleness, tags: ["queue:#{priority_name}"]
       end
     end

-`STATSD being a Statsd client, in our case courtesy of the datadog gem (code `simplified for the sake of the discussion).
+`STATSD` being a Statsd client, in our case courtesy of the datadog gem (code simplified for the sake of the discussion).

 The last bit being cute graphs and setting up alerts, which probably took 15 minutes overall.
 Here's a few of the staleness graphs: